 Are you looking to develop a writing unit for high school students?
-You can make a meaningful unit that meets standards and engages students.
+You can make a meaningful high school writing unit that meets standards and engages students.

+Teaching writing in high school confidently takes years!
 It took me years to feel as though I had a solid approach for writing instruction.
 Sometimes, I was frustrated and overwhelmed—both bad feelings to convey to students.
-When I started blogging and writing for other sources, I gained some confidence in my the writing unit for high school students that I crafted.
+When I started blogging and writing for other sources, I gained some confidence in the writing unit for high school students that I crafted.

 Still, I rearrange my ideas and methods every year.
 I have found that I will use all of these teaching methods, but the order depends on what my students need.
 The core of all teaching high school writers?
 Modeling.
 I model writing with my students.